cjdbarlow/Part-One/skeletal_muscle.md

 * Voluntary sphincter control
 * Heat production

-##Structure
+##Structure and Contents
 Skeletal muscle consists of long tubular cells, known as muscle fibres, which run the length of the muscle.
 Skeletal muscle cells:
 * Are under voluntary control from the somatic nervous system via α-motor fibres
+α-motor fibres may control multiple myofibres, forming a **motor unit**.
 * Are 10-100μm in diameter
 * Contain several hundred peripheral nuclei
+* Contain multiple mitochondria
+    * Slow oxidative fibres (red fibres)
+    Contain multiple mitochondria, produce sustained contraction, and are resistant to fatigue.
+    * Fast glycolytic fibres (white fibres)
+    Contain low numbers of mitochondria and large amounts of glycogen, and produce strong contractions but are more easily fatigued.
+* Contain sarcoplasmic reticulum
+* Contain large amounts of glycogen
+~200g total.
+* Contain myoglobin
 * Appear striated microscopically due to the arrangement of myofibrils
+    * Myofibrils are multiple myofilaments arranged in parallel
+    * Myofilaments are formed from multiple sarcomeres arranged in series
+    * A sarcomere is the functional unit of muscle

 Muscle fibres are surrounded by layers of connective tissue:
 * Endomysium